MarcosPerezLabrada/MarcosPerezLabrada/README.md

-Hi, I studied computer science for two years at the university of Havana, and I am currently self-taught about data science and financial analysis.
+I studied computer science at the University of Havana for two years and and I am currently teaching myself data analysis with python and web development.